-- · Monthly license payments to Acura by AD Pharma of \$350 thousand up to the earlier of 18 months or FDA's acceptance of a New Drug Application ("NDA") for LTX-03; - $\cdot$ Reimbursement by AP Pharma of Acura's LTX-03 outside development expenses; - · Upon commercialization of LTX-03, Acura receives stepped royalties on sales and is eligible for certain sales related milestones; and - Acura authorizes MainPointe to assign to AD Pharma the option and the right to add, as an Option Product to the Nexafed® Agreement, a Nexafed® 12-hour dosage (an extended-release pseudoephedrine hydrochloride product utilizing the IMPEDE® Technology in 120mg dosage strength).
+- · Monthly license payments to Acura by AD Pharma of \$350 thousand up to the earlier of 18 months or FDA's acceptance of a New Drug Application ("NDA") for LTX-03; - · Reimbursement by AP Pharma of Acura's LTX-03 outside development expenses; - · Upon commercialization of LTX-03, Acura receives stepped royalties on sales and is eligible for certain sales related milestones; and - · Acura authorizes MainPointe to assign to AD Pharma the option and the right to add, as an Option Product to the Nexafed® Agreement, a Nexafed® 12-hour dosage (an extended-release pseudoephedrine hydrochloride product utilizing the IMPEDE® Technology in 120mg dosage strength).

 AD Pharma may terminate the AD Pharma Agreement at any time.
 Additionally, if the NDA for LTX-03 is not accepted by the FDA within 18 months, AD Pharma may terminate the AD Pharma Agreement and take ownership of the intellectual property.
-On July 2, 2019 we received the first monthly license payment of \$350 thousand.
-As of February 10, 2020 we have received the required monthly license payments through January 2020.
+On July 2, 2019 we received the first monthly license payment of \$350 thousand and have received monthly license payments in each of the subsequent months through February 2020.